pastly/tor-ircbot/README.md

-# WARNING

-`start.sh` needs to be scrubbed from commit history before sharing code.

-Also check for pastly's nickserv password (and pastly_bot's while you're at it).

-Look for mentions of the string 'pastly' too, why don't you.

 # About

 This bot requires [`ii`][ii], a suckless tool.
-Right now it expects ii to be in `/usr/local/bin`, sorry.
-Look for that path in `bot.py` and change if needed :/

-`bot.py` is a python3 script.
-It runs two threads: a main thread and a thread for watching over `ii`.
-The `ii` thread starts `ii` and makes sure it is restarted in the event of failure not caused by the bot shutting down.

-It also starts some subprocesses that `tail` important output files in `ii`'s `ircdir`.
-The main event loop consists of waiting for new lines in these output files and handling them as they come in.
+`main.py` is a python3 script.
+It runs a shit ton of threads.
+This has made a lot of people very angry and been widely regarded as a bad move.

 # Logging